sensiolabs/AssetMapperTypeScriptBundle/README.md

 TypeScript Bundle For Symfony!
 =================

-This bundle allows you to compile Typescript and use it with Symfony's AssetMapper Component (no Node required!).
+This bundle allows you to compile TypeScript and use it with Symfony's AssetMapper Component (no Node required!).

-- Automatically downloads the correct Typescript compiler binary
+- Automatically downloads the correct TypeScript compiler binary
 - Adds a ``typescript:build`` command to compile your typescript files

 ## Documentation